Topic

 Drinking is rarely just a private habit.
 It happens in shared spaces, shaped by expectations, traditions, and the subtle pressure to fit in.
 For many people, alcohol is woven into how they connect, celebrate, and signal that they belong.

-Nothing in this section assumes you need to withdraw from social life.
-It’s here to help you see what’s happening in those moments, so you can respond to them rather than just react.
+Nothing here assumes you need to withdraw from social life.
+The aim is to see what’s happening in those moments, so you can respond to them rather than just react.

 Key concepts